Code-dot-mil/code.mil/implementation-guide.md

 ### Informal approval

-Before developer(s) release software, they MUST obtain informal approval from their supervisor(s).
+Before developer(s) release software, they must obtain informal approval from their supervisor(s).
 If their supervisors do not approve release of the software, then the software MUST NOT be released.
 Do not continue with this process.
 When deciding if a project can be released, review the requirements of RELEASE RIGHTS.
-The requirements in that chapter MUST be met before any software or related materials are released.
+The requirements in that chapter should be met before any software or related materials are released.

 ### Code cleanup and release preparation

 Fast-moving projects often accumulate useless, nonfunctional, or otherwise undesirable code and other material that needs to be cleaned up.
-Before moving forward with the formal portions of the process, the project MUST be cleaned up to ensure it meets certain minimum standards.
+Before moving forward with the formal portions of the process, the project should be cleaned up to ensure it meets certain minimum standards.
 Remember that a formal review can only be done on what is actually being released, so cleaning up the code after the formal review is not an option.
 If a project is being